 On sale through 11/22/23 -- Our Perfect Thanksgiving Six-Packs contain 6 wonderful, family-made wines guaranteed to make your holiday meals shine!
 Don't think for a second that food needs to be involved though, this is just an all-round great deal!

 The Thanksgiving meal is quite flexible when it comes to wine pairing.
-Whether you like white, red, or rose, we've got you covered with this collection of wines from smaller, family owned and operated wineries.
+Whether you like white, red, or rose, we've got you covered with this collection of wines from small, family owned and operated wineries.
 Every single wine in the pack will make your turkey, ham, and sides taste better, and they'll also make you look like a wine buying all-star in front of your friends and family.

 Owner, Operator, Wine Monger